How I Transformed an Unused Walkway into a Thriving Grow Room

 Have you repurposed a space for gardening?
 Or are you thinking about it?
 Let’s chat in the comments—I’d love to hear about your projects!

 If you are looking to get more use and more functionality, out of a public space, I work with companies that have perfected their service and product but need an experiential and visual element to complete their identity.
-See the mini-documentary on the full transformation here.
+Watch this six minute mini-documentary on the full transformation here.

 If your physical space feels underwhelming—if you’re struggling to capture your essence in photos or marketing materials—it might be a sign that your physical space isn’t telling your story or working hard enough.
 Let's connect about changing that.